-- Enforced Social Distancing (three (3) six (6) feet or more) See additional guidance about social distancing on page 13 - This element is essential to reduce the need for contact tracing if a positive case is identified in the classroom (see KCSD COVID-19 Decision Tree for close contact with non-household member for details) - Universal masking - Students who are enrolled in kindergarten and above and staff are required to wear a cloth face covering, unless medically waived - Face shields do not take the place of a cloth face covering, but can be used in addition to a mask or if exempt due to age or medical waiver - The use of cloth face coverings (masks) is required by all students and staff at all times while in the building or on the bus, unless medically waived.
+- Enforced Social Distancing (three (3) feet or more) See additional guidance about social distancing on page 13 - This element is essential to reduce the need for contact tracing if a positive case is identified in the classroom (see KCSD COVID-19 Decision Tree for close contact with non-household member for details) - Universal masking - Students who are enrolled in kindergarten and above and staff are required to wear a cloth face covering, unless medically waived - Face shields do not take the place of a cloth face covering, but can be used in addition to a mask or if exempt due to age or medical waiver - The use of cloth face coverings (masks) is required by all students and staff at all times while in the building or on the bus, unless medically waived.
 Students and staff should only lower their masks while actively eating or drinking.
 Each school will schedule mask breaks outside, weather permitting.

-- Masks should: - o Fit snugly but comfortably against the side of the face - o Include multiple layers of fabric - Allow for breathing without restriction - Be able to be laundered and machine dried without damage or change to shape - Cover both nose and mouth - A face covering with an exhalation valve should not be used as it allows unfiltered exhaled air to escape to others. - COVID-19 Face covering FAQs - Provide adequate hand sanitizer and encourage hand washing - Ensure proper sanitation - Conduct daily temperature/health checks of students, and visitors before/upon entering school property - To the greatest extent possible, limit the cross transfer between special programs, students, and school staff - Staff and students will be expected to wear personal protective equipment (such as face coverings), as necessitated by state and local public health officials or individual preference.
+- Masks should: - o Fit snugly but comfortably against the side of the face - o Include multiple layers of fabric - Allow for breathing without restriction - o Be able to be laundered and machine dried without damage or change to shape - Cover both nose and mouth - A face covering with an exhalation valve should not be used as it allows unfiltered exhaled air to escape to others. - COVID-19 Face covering FAQs - Provide adequate hand sanitizer and encourage hand washing - Ensure proper sanitation - To the greatest extent possible, limit the cross transfer between special programs, students, and school staff - Staff and students will be expected to wear personal protective equipment (such as face coverings), as necessitated by state and local public health officials or individual preference.
 (See Universal masking above.)
 Staff and students will be expected to provide their own cloth covering daily unless exempt due to age or medical waiver.
-The district will maintain a supply for those who cannot obtain a cloth mask. - Staff will be asked to sign the KCSD return to work document that requires them to: - Stay home if they are sick - Self-monitor their temperature daily and stay home if they have a temperature at or above 100.4 - Staff will self-report if they have symptoms of COVID-19, a positive test for COVID-19, or were exposed to someone with COVID-19 within the last 14 days - Parents/Guardians will be asked to sign the KCSD return to school document that requires commitment to the following safety precautions: - Keep child home if they are sick - Self-monitor the temperature daily and keep the child home if they have a temperature at or above 100.4.
-Temperature will be checked at the school facility as well. - Report to school staff if their child has symptoms of COVID-19, a positive test for COVID-19, or were exposed to someone with COVID-19 within the last 14 days - Per CDC recommendations, the district will isolate sick individuals from well students and staff until they can leave the school (see KCSD COVID-19 Decision Tree for guidance) - Protect the privacy and confidentiality of students and staff at all times - Identify and notify students/parents/guardians who may have been exposed to communicable disease - Follow state and local guidelines for students/staff identified with COVID-19 information about COVID-19
+The district will maintain a supply for those who cannot obtain a cloth mask. - Staff will be asked to sign the KCSD return to work document that requires them to: - Stay home if they are sick - Self-monitor their temperature daily and stay home if they have a temperature at or above 100.4 - Staff will self-report if they have symptoms of COVID-19, a positive test for COVID-19, or were exposed to someone with COVID-19 within the last 14 days - Parents/Guardians will be asked to sign the KCSD return to school document that requires commitment to the following safety precautions: - Keep child home if they are sick - Self-monitor the temperature daily and keep the child home if they have a temperature at or above 100.4. - Report to school staff if their child has symptoms of COVID-19, a positive test for COVID-19, or were exposed to someone with COVID-19 within the last 14 days - Per CDC recommendations, the district will isolate sick individuals from well students and staff until they can leave the school (see KCSD COVID-19 Decision Tree for guidance) - Protect the privacy and confidentiality of students and staff at all times - Identify and notify students/parents/guardians who may have been exposed to communicable disease - Follow state and local guidelines for students/staff identified with COVID-19